← all posts

 Widening the recipe

-That order matters: adding private access and validating it before cutting public access avoids a service interruption during the transition.
-That’s the kind of discipline I try to keep even when the temptation to move faster is strong.
+That order matters.
+Adding private access and validating it before cutting public access avoids a service interruption during the transition.
+That is the kind of discipline I try to keep even when the temptation to go faster is strong.

 Takeaways

-• A VPN tunnel between two networks doesn’t automatically route “everything” — every address or range needed has to be explicitly routed, in both directions.
+• A VPN tunnel between two networks does not automatically route “everything” — every address or range needed has to be explicitly routed, in both directions.

-• A network configuration that’s “worked” for a long time doesn’t mean it’s managed by the tool you think it is.
+• A network configuration that has “worked” for a long time does not mean it is managed by the tool you think it is.
 Worth checking before blindly changing anything.

 • Passive-mode FTP has its own classic NAT/VPN gotcha — if a transfer fails while the connection itself establishes fine, the address advertised by the server is often the first thing to check.